 2. Transfer Marriott Points

 Another source of potential United miles: Marriott Bonvoy points.
-You can transfer Marriott points to United miles at a 3:1.1 ratio — which is better than the 3:1 ratio that Marriott points transfer to other airlines.
+You can transfer Marriott points to United miles at a 3:1.1 ratio — which is better than the 3:1 ratio at which Marriott points transfer to other airlines.
 Plus, you’ll score an additional 5,500 United miles (5,000 plus a 10% bonus) for each increment of 60,000 Marriott points that you transfer.

 After those bonuses, you’ll end up with 27,500 United miles for each 60,000 Marriott point transfer.
 In TPG testing, transfer times take less than 48 hours.